All Products

 SELECT int4_array[3] FROM array_example;

-• Query multiple elements in an array.
+• Query multiple elements from an array.

 SELECT int4_array[1:2] FROM array_example;